 Do you want to take your training to the next level?
 I bet you do.
 All it takes is a little know how and experimentation.
-Keep reading for some important tips that can help propel you ahead of the pack and turn you into the guy that everyone watches in the gym.
+Keep reading for some important tips that can help propel you ahead of the pack and turn you into the guy that everyone envies in the gym.

 This information is usually passed down from gym-goer to gym-goer and learned through trial and error.
-Luckily for you we’ve already learned some lessons and have created this article to give you some tricks and tips to get you past those plateaus and blast forward with your strength training.
+Luckily for you we’ve already learned these lessons and we created this article to give you some tricks and tips to get you past those plateaus and blast forward with your strength training.

-Building Strength With Consistent Training
+How To Build Strength With Consistent Training

-It encompasses a variety of exercise types for the overall goal of building strength and conditioning.
-Things like pushups, pullups, lunges, resistance training on an indoor rowing machine, climbing, jumping and throwing can all be considered strength training alongside the more commonly known modality of weightlifting.
+It encompasses a variety of exercise types for the overall goal of building strength and conditioning. pushups, pullups, lunges, resistance training on an indoor rowing machine, climbing, jumping and throwing can all be considered strength training alongside the more commonly known modality of weightlifting.

 It’s main goal and purpose is to push the body through adaptation by stimulating the neuromuscular system through a progressive systematic training plan.
 Depending upon your goals strength training programs can be custom tailored to meet your specific demands.

 The most notable benefits of strength training are increases in strength, muscle mass and decreases in body fat.
 However strength training has other benefits that are often overlooked.
 Outside of the gym strength training can play a significant role in one’s mental and physical health plus decrease the risk of injury and chronic health problems.

 It affects the metabolism two-fold as it increases calories burned post-exercise through a process called “excess post-exercise oxygen consumption” or EPOC.
 It also boosts energy levels, improves mood, improves sleep quality, reduces anxiety, helps treat depression and self-esteem issues due to the increased levels of endorphins.

 Getting started with strength training isn’t complicated.
-Before jumping into things you need to establish a baseline by performing a fitness assessment.
+Before jumping into things however, you need to establish a baseline by performing a fitness assessment.
 From there you’ll want to carefully consider your goals.
 Why are you training?
-Knowing this reason will help you determine the path you want to take.
+Knowing the reason will help you determine the path you want to take.

 A basic 5×5 strength training program consists of two lifting days, Day A and Day B. Each day will have its respective exercises.
 Both days will be the basis of this routine and will contain all 5 of the movements necessary to building strength, gaining muscle, and burning fat.

 If you’re already set with the basics and a routine for building strength then try incorporating these tips into your exercise protocols.

-Improve Your Squat with Proper Shoe Choice
+1. Improve Your Squat with Proper Shoe Choice

-Improve your squats by practicing the box squat.
+2. Improve your squats by practicing the box squat.

-Use Your Supporting Muscles During Compound Presses
+3. Use Your Supporting Muscles During Compound Presses

-- Keeping your shoulder blades back and pinched together stabilizes you during the bench press and the overhead press.
+Keeping your shoulder blades back and pinched together stabilizes you during the bench press and the overhead press.
 Building strength in these muscles is essential for driving up your personal best.
 A good way to visualize this action is to pretend you are going to pull the bar apart.
 Your chest and shoulders need a solid platform to push against when driving that weight up.

-Hip Drive for Big Deadlifts
+4. Hip Drive for Big Deadlifts

 The deadlift is one of the number one exercises for building strength as it’s a great compound movement.
 When deadlifting be sure to get your hips back and your buttocks down.
 At the bottom of the movement drive up first with your hips and your glutes.
 Pulling the bar off the floor with your back alone is not a good feeling.
 Be safe and increase your PR's with proper form.
 Increase your deadlift.
 Focus on hip drive.

-Switch Up Your Bench Form for Shoulder Dominant Lifters
+5. Switch Up Your Bench Form for Shoulder Dominant Lifters

-- If you’re shoulder dominant in your benching try switching your form.
+If you’re shoulder dominant in your benching try switching your bench pressing form.
 The traditional bodybuilding bench press isn’t known to create massive chests, but massive front delts that cannot do it right.
 Building strength in the chest is done when you can properly move the weight through a full range of motion.
 With your arms tighter to your body, a proper arch in your lower back and your feet planted firmly on the floor you will notice the difference in your bench pressing movements.

 One More Rep

-Incorporating these tricks and tips into your routine can help you get past your sticked points and on to new levels you never thought possible.
+Incorporating these tricks and tips into your routine can help you get past your sticking points and on to new levels you never thought possible.
 Always stay true to form and lift with intensity.
 Make every rep count.